jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: Can I Daze a face down character with Net Launcher-equipped Gamora who has **Godslayer Blade** activated and KO the character?

-A: Net Launcher allows you to use a super power that will DAZE a character.
+A: Net Launcher allows you to use a super power that will Daze a character.
 This will allow for any stun triggers to occur, even from Gamora.

 While you are allowed to chose a face-down character for Net Launcher's super power, this does NOT mean you are stunning them.
 You can NOT daze/stun a character that is already stunned.
 Now if they are face-down because they are hidden, then sure you can daze/stun them.

+^(Source: FB Post - Chad Daniel - UDE Approved)

 # The Newborn
 *Set: The Alien Battles*